ogonzal87/oskrhq-design-system/README.md

 ```

 ## Usage
-I make use of Sass functions specify the space I want to apply to objects in our mark up.
+I make use of Sass functions specify the time and how things should move from one state to another.

 ### Functions